 - Profitability – Whilst individual profits can be small, they are quick and scalable through repetition.
 This means it is possible to gain substantial profits in the long run.

-- Not reliant on fundamentals – Scalping forex requires generally less market knowledge than other forms of trading, as they don’t tend to play a significant role on short time frames.
+- Not reliant on fundamentals – Scalping forex requires generally less market knowledge than other forms of trading, as they don’t tend to play a significant role in short timeframes.

 Cons Of Scalping Forex